 Charlie Watts Biography

-Charlie Watts married the former Shirley Ann Shephard in 1964.
-Their only child, a daughter named Seraphina, was born in 1968, and they have remained married ever since… Charlie Watts was diagnosed with throat cancer in 2004, but was treated and recovered… In the 1980s, Watts and his wife founded Halsdon Arabians, where they breed and raise horses.
+Charlie Watts married Shirley Ann Shephard in 1964.
+Their only child, a daughter named Seraphina, was born in 1968, and they remained married until Charlie’s death… Charlie Watts was diagnosed with throat cancer in 2004, but was treated and recovered… In the 1980s, Watts and his wife founded Halsdon Arabians.